Pedro-Beirao/cookie_clicker-bot/README.md

 # cookie_clicker-bot
-Just clicks the on the screen as fast as possible.
+Just clicks on the screen as fast as possible.

 ___